atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 I
 " O Sir, " answered Mr. Selby, ** you may place which of the words you ■ like best to your own account, and leave the other for your companion."
 For me.
 Sir ?"
-Said Smith — Wshat:
+Said Smith --Wshat:
 * 4
 do you mean by affronting me.
 Sir? or this Gentleman, Sir ^ I don’t bet